shazahmad/computePlusPlus/lab1_app_introduction_performance_estimation.md

    Acceleration Factor = Throughput ( Required) / Throughput(SW only)
    Acceleration Factor = 373/14.56 = 25.6X
 ```
-So to meet required performance it is required that the implementation be accelerated by almost 26x.
+So to meet the required performance the implementation needs to be accelerated by almost 26x.

 ## Hardware Implementation
-To understand what kind of hardware implementation is needed given the performance constraints, lets analyze the convolutional kernel in some detail.
+To understand what kind of hardware implementation is needed given the performance constraints let us analyze the convolutional kernel in some detail.
 The core compute is done in a 4-level nested loop but we can break the compute per output pixel produced.
-In terms of output pixels produced it is clear from the filter source code that single output pixel is produced when inner two loops finish execution once.
-The inner two loops are essentially doing sum of product on co-efficient matrix and image sub-matrix.
-Here theses matrix sizes are defined by co-efficient matrix and in this case it is chosen to be 15x15.
-So inner two loop are essentially performing a dot product of size 225(15x15).
+In terms of the output pixels produced it is clear from the filter source code that a single output pixel is produced when the inner two loops finish execution once.
+These two loops are essentially doing the sum of product on a coefficient matrix and image sub-matrix.
+Here these matrix sizes are defined by coefficient matrix and in this case, it is chosen to be 15x15.
+So inner two loops are essentially performing a dot product of size 225(15x15).
 ### Baseline Hardware Implementation Performance
-The most simplest and straight forward implementation in hardware can be achieved by passing this kernel source code as it is through the Vitis HLS tool, it will pipeline the inner most loop with II=1 hence computing only one multiply accumulate(MAC) per cycle.
+The simplest and straightforward implementation in hardware can be achieved by passing this kernel source code as it is through the Vitis HLS tool.
+It will pipeline the innermost loop with II=1 hence doing only one multiply-accumulate(MAC) per cycle.
 The performance can be estimated based on the MACs as follows:
 ```bash
  MACs per Cycle = 1
  Hardware Fmax(MHz) = 300
  Throughput  = 300/225 = 1.33 (MPixels/s) =  1.33 MB/s
 ```
 Here the hardware clock frequency is assumed to be 300MHz because in general for U200 Xilinx Alveo Data Center Card this is the maximum supported clock frequency.
 The performance turns out to be 1.33 MB/s with baseline hardware implementation.
-From the convolutional filter source code it can also be estimated how much memory bandwidth is needed at the input and output for achieved throughput.
-From the convolutional filter source code also shown above it is clear that inner two loops while calculating a single output pixel performs 225(15*15) reads at the input so:
+From the convolutional filter source code, it can also be estimated how much memory bandwidth is needed at the input and output for achieved throughput.
+From the convolutional filter source code also shown above it is clear that the inner two loops while calculating a single output pixel performs 225(15*15) reads at the input so:
 ```bash
 Output Memory Bandwidth = Throughput = 1.33 MB/s
 Input Memory Bandwidth  = Throughput * 225 = 300 MB/s
 ```
-For the baseline implementation the memory bandwidth requirement are very trivial assuming that PCIe and device DDR memory bandwidths on Xilinx Acceleration Cards/Boards are of the order of 10s of GB/s.
+For the baseline implementation, the memory bandwidth requirements are very trivial assuming that PCIe and device DDR memory bandwidths on Xilinx Acceleration Cards/Boards are of the order of 10s of GB/s.
-As we have seen in previous sections that throughput required for 60FPS 1080p HD video is 373 MB/s.
+As we have seen in previous sections that the throughput required for 60FPS 1080p HD video is 373 MB/s.
 So it clear that to meet the performance requirement:
 ```bash
 Acceleration Factor to Meet 60FPS Performance = 373/1.33 = 280x
 Acceleration Factor to Meet SW Performance    = 14.5/1.33 = 10.9x
 ```
 ### Performance Estimation for Optimized Hardware Implementation
-From the above calculations it is clear that we need to improve the performance of baseline hardware implementation by 280x to meet the performance.
-One of the path we can take is to start unrolling the inner loops and pipeline.
-For example by unrolling the inner most loop which iterates 15 times we can improve the performance by 15x.
-With that the performance will be better than software only implementation but still we cannot meet required video performance.
-Another approach that we can follows is to unroll the inner two loops and hence gain in performance by 15*15=225 which means  a throughput  of 1-output pixel per cycle.
+From the above calculations, it is clear that we need to improve the performance of baseline hardware implementation by 280x to meet the required performance.
+One of the paths we can take is to start unrolling the inner loops and pipeline.
+For example by unrolling the innermost loop which iterates 15 times we can improve the performance by 15x.
+With that, the performance will be better than software-only implementation but still, we cannot meet the required video performance.
+Another approach that we can follow is to unroll the inner two loops and hence gain in performance by 15*15=225 which means a throughput  of 1-output pixel per cycle.
 The performance and memory bandwidth requirements will be as follows:
 ```bash
     Throughput  = Fmax/(Pixels produced per cycle) = 300/1 = 300 MB/s
     Output Memory Bandwidth = Fmax * Pixels produced per cycle =  300 MB/s
     Input Memory Bandwidth = Fmax * Input pixels read per outptu pixel = 300 * 225 = 67.5 GB/s
 ```

 The required output memory bandwidth scales linearly with throughput but input memory bandwidth has gone up enormously and might not be sustainable.
 But a closer look at the convolution filter will reveal that it is not required to read all 225(15x15) pixels from the input memory for processing.
 A clever caching scheme can be built to avoid such extensive use of input memory bandwidth.
-The convolutional filter belongs to a class of kernels known as stencil kernels which can be optimized to increase input data use extensively.
+The convolutional filter belongs to a class of kernels known as stencil kernels which can be optimized to increase input data reuse extensively.
 Which can result in substantially reduced memory bandwidth requirements.
-Actually with a caching scheme we can bring the input bandwidth requirement to be same as output which is around 300 MB/s.
-With the optimized data re-use scheme when both inner loops are unrolled it will require that only 1-input pixel is read for producing one output pixel on average and hence input memory bandwidth of 300 MB/s.
+Actually, with a caching scheme, we can bring the input bandwidth required to be the same as output which is around 300 MB/s.
+With the optimized data reuse scheme when both inner loops are unrolled it will require that only 1-input pixel is read for producing one output pixel on average and hence input memory bandwidth of 300 MB/s.
-Given that we can bring down the input bandwidth, the achieved performance will be 300 MB/s, which is still lower than required 373 MB/s.
-To deal with this we can look for other ways to increase throughput of hardware or follow a simple approach of duplicating kernel instances also called compute units.
-Said in heterogeneous computing terminology we can increase the number of compute units which can process data in parallel,in case of video we can process all color channels separately on separate compute units.
+Given that we can bring down the input bandwidth, the achieved performance will be 300 MB/s, which is still lower than the required 373 MB/s.
+To deal with this we can look for other ways to increase the throughput of hardware or follow a simple approach of duplicating kernel instances also called compute units.
+Said in heterogeneous computing terminology we can increase the number of compute units that can process data in parallel, in the case of video we can process all color channels separately on separate compute units.
 Assuming that we will use 3 compute unit one for each color channel, the expected performance summary will be as follows:
 ```bash
  Throughput(estimated)  = Performance of Single Compute Unit * No. Compute Units = 300 x 3 = 900 MB/s
  Acceleration Against Software Implementation = 900/14.5 = 62x